 An hour or so up the coast from Puerto Vallarta sits San Pancho Beach, a wide sandy beach by the small hippie town of San Francisco.
 Consisting of pretty much one main road, it still has pretty much everything you need with nice cafes, bars, and restaurants.

-Just up the road is Sayulita.
-Slightly larger and more developed, it's a popular spot with tourists and digital nomads.
-It's therefore pretty busy and more expensive, and so between the two, I preferred San Pancho.
-But if you're looking for more of a long-term base by the beach then Sayulita would definitely be a good option.
+Just up the road from San Pancho is Sayulita, another really great coastal town to visit.
+With plenty of things do in Sayulita, it's slightly larger and more developed.
+It has become a popular spot with tourists and digital nomads.
+It's therefore pretty busy and more expensive, and so between the two, I preferred San Pancho but if you're looking for more of a long-term base by the beach then Sayulita would definitely be a good option.

 That's my travel guide to visiting Central Mexico.
 It's an amazing area to explore and one that takes you off the traditional tourist trail and lets you experience the real Mexico.